karmaniverous/stan/README.md

   - your archive contains `<stanPath>/system/stan.system.md` (default `stan/system/stan.system.md`),
   - your `stan.config.yml|json` is present and has the correct `stanPath`, or
   - attach a raw file named exactly `stan.system.md` as a separate file.
-  - When `--archive` runs, STAN writes `stan/output/archive.warnings.txt` listing excluded binaries and large text files; this file is included in the archives and can help you refine `includes`/`excludes`.
+  - When `--archive` runs, STAN prints a console summary of excluded binaries and large text files to help you refine `includes`/`excludes`.

 ---